|This is my Granny. You would have loved her house.|

 Two excellent books that celebrate the beauty of the Southern home are on my bookshelf.
 Although the books themselves are works of art, I have to tell you I am somewhat partial to them anyway, because they were written by two dear friends.
 Both authors took years and years to research and document every detail.
 It was truly a labor of love.

-The books focus on aspects of homes in Georgia, and I know many of my readers live in the Peach State, or have ties to it.
+The books focus on aspects of historical homes in Georgia, and I know many of my readers live in the Peach State, or have ties to it.
 But even if you aren’t from Georgia, who doesn’t like looking at a big ‘ole fancy house with a good story to go along?

 “Marietta The Gem City of Georgia” by Douglas Frey, explores the beautiful old homes of Marietta.
 An enormous amount of detail regarding the original construction, the families who lived there, and renovations are included along with stunningly beautiful photographs by Jim DiVitale.